 I’m back from a summer blogging vacation.
 It’s still damn hot in DC.

 “I’m going to take my talents to South Beach.”
 The inescapable news in the sports world last week was LeBron James’ decision on where to play professional basketball.
-James spurned his current (and hometown) team, the
+James spurned his current (and hometown)